th3-z/kf2-webadmin-patches/README.md

-# kf2-webadmin-patches
+# KF2 Web Admin Patches
-Generates patches for kf2-magicked-administrator and other admin panel modifications.
+Generates KF2 Server patches for KF2 Magicked Admin and other popular admin panel modifications.

 ## Features

+The main purpose of this is to add support for KF2 Magicked Admin in Endless/Weekly game modes.
+It also adds the following to KF2 Server's web admin panel.

 * Wave counter in Endless mode's game ticker
 * Wave counter in Endless mode's rule list